-Over the past years I have led several large ERP implementations with success.
+Over the past years I have led several large ERP implementations with success (read about my story and projects here).
 We followed a plan which is more or less the same in all ERP implementations.

-In this article I’m giving you an overview of the implementation plan we followed.
+In this article I’m giving you an overview of the project plan we followed for our own ERP rollouts.
 You can download the plan in Excel format here.

 How the implementation plan is structured

 The implementation plan follows a phased (or waterfall) approach.
 This is the standard approach for ERP implementations, which usually have a fixed scope and specific schedule and budget constraints.